meerkat-dashboard/meerkat/docs/upgrade3.md

 * https://demo.meerkat.run/test/edit
 * https://demo.meerkat.run/test/delete

+Paths of a dashboard's URL have changed  from previous releases.
+URLs in the previous format continue to work via a permanent redirect.
+Nonetheless, where possible, it is encouraged to update URLs to the new format.

 A new [About page][about] shows the installed version of Meerkat and build time.

 Installation is easier.